dshanley/contentcamel.io/hugo/content/blog/how-to-do-a-sales-content-audit.md

 ## Setting Goals for Your Sales Content Audit

 Establishing goals for your audit can help you **focus on sales enablement** and offering your sales team the best tools right when they need them.
 Learning where customers drop off or what industries don't convert helps you create content that clicks with your audience.
 Always relate your audit goals to your core business goals to make sure an audit is a worthwhile use of resources (hint: it probably is).
-**Sales content goals are often different from marketing content goals**, so your KPIs need to match the improvement you'd like to see with your sales team.
+**Sales content goals are often different from marketing content goals** (like what you'd find in SEMRush), so your KPIs need to match the improvement you'd like to see with your sales team.
 At the best organizations, sales and marketing are going to work really closely on this, but sales will still use the assets in a different way (more downfunnel, less top of funnel).

 One possible goal is **improving conversions at every stage of the sales funnel**.
 However, it's important to note that tracking conversions with sales materials may be trickier if you don't have preset tracking of email attachments within your CRM.
 Also, without some tools, tracking assets sent out over LinkedIn, other social channels, or regular email won't contribute to your metrics.
 That can be the tricky part.
 Companies that have Content Camel in place, really like the automatic short URLs, so they can track metrics like shares and views.
 Knowing **how your sales team is activating on the latest assets** is a huge advantage when looking to make decisions on where to invest with your content dollars and time.